Mullet MadJack: Development

 Developer Hammer95 Studios is based in Rio Grande do Sul, Brazil.
 The game was influenced by classic anime from the 1980s and 1990s.

+The owner and director of Hammer 95 Studios, Alessandro Martinello, had previously directed the 2015 game, Toren, at the studio Swordtales.

 Reception

 The game received positive reviews on Metacritic.
 Zack Zwiezen of Kotaku said, "It's even better that the game is one of 2024's best, thanks to its solid world-building, awesome visuals, and incredibly fast action."
 Nick Cramer of IGN said, "It's one of the most 'feels cool to pull off stuff' power trip FPS games I've played since Superhot."
 Zoey Handley of Destructoid called it "my favorite game released this year".